 The first three variables shown in Table 1 are the outcome variables.
 We consider the current educational attainment of left behind household members as a measure of the overall human capital formation.
 The question asks whether any household member(s) is currently attending any kind of education or not.
 There are various measures to examine the quality of human capital formation such as quality of schooling (public v's private), test scores, grade progression and so on.
 In the context of Nepal, public and private institutions provide education in different languages.
 Therefore, it would be difficult for us to compare the test scores and grade progression as a measure of quality of education.
-Considering the education system in Nepal, recent trends and anecdotal evidences as discussed above, we consider English medium education as a proxy variable for a good quality of human capital formation in this paper.
+Considering the education system in Nepal, recent trends and anecdotal evidences as discussed above, we consider English medium education as a proxy variable for a good quality of human capital formation and Nepali medium education as a proxy variable for a poor quality of human capital formation in this paper.